-10 Easy Housekeeping Tricks Every Millennial Should Know
+10 Easy Housekeeping Tricks EVERY Millennial Should Know

 What is a "homemaker" anymore, anyway?
 In most cases, you're not keeping house; rather, you're taking care of a little slice of an apartment.
 Maybe you've got a full bedroom and one-third of a kitchen table, if you're lucky.
-But, that doesn't mean there aren't useful, applicable tips for keeping your fraction of home running like a well-oiled ship (or at least a ship-shape pedalo).
+But, that doesn't mean there aren't useful, applicable tips for keeping your fraction of the American dream running like a well-oiled ship (or at least a ship-shape paddle boat).

 We turned to Rachel Cohen, co-founder of the accessible-luxury home line Snowe, to get the 411 on housekeeping.
 Cohen's top tips — from simply cleaning a mug to (gasp!) actually making your bed — will guide you to domestic bliss.